Information about unwanted or unsolicited emails

 You may also restrict third-party email to your Office 365 account by setting up inbox rules: Office 365 (Outlook on the web | Outlook for Windows/MacOS) - Using Inbox Rules.

 If you are receiving spam or phishing emails you can find more information on reporting the incident here: Office 365 - Submit a message as spam/phishing.
 More information about junk mail filtering and Office 365 is described in Office 365 - Learn about junk email and phishing.

 Unwanted mail via Google Groups/WiscList services

 The WiscList service has been migrated to Google Groups.
-If you are receiving unwanted email from a Google Group you can unsubscribe from the group (see UW-Madison G Suite - Subscribe to or unsubscribe from a Google Group) or contact the administrator of the group (see Contacting the Owner of a Google Group).
+If you are receiving unwanted email from a Google Group you can unsubscribe from the group (see UW-Madison Google Workspace - Subscribe to or unsubscribe from a Google Group) or contact the administrator of the group (see UW-Madison Google Workspace - Contacting the Owner of a Google Group).
 If you believe that the unwanted mail is contrary to the intended purpose of the Google Group, the administrator of the group may be able to take steps to restrict external mail or remove troublesome users, when applicable.

-If you believe the University of Wisconsin – Madison’s Appropriate Use Policy has been violated you may submit a report to the Incident Response Team using the following link: https://it.wisc.edu/reporting-an-incident-to-it-security/.
+If you believe the University of Wisconsin – Madison’s Appropriate Use Policy has been violated you may submit a report using the following link: https://it.wisc.edu/about/division-of-information-technology/enterprise-information-security-services/office-of-cybersecurity/reporting-an-incident-to-it-security/.